uikit/uikit-site/docs/pages/parallax.md

 ## Colors

-Transition from one color to another, for example for borders, backgrounds or text colors.
+The transition from one color to another, for example for borders, backgrounds or text colors.
 Define colors using `rgb()` definitions, color keywords or hex values.

 ```html
 <div uk-parallax="border-color: #00f,#f00">…</div>